mebubo/hashcode-utils/README.md

 #### Let's break this down

 Basically, creating an `HCParser` boils down to configuring a root `ObjectReader`.
+Note that `createProblemReader()` does not parse the input, it just creates a reader that is able to parse the input.

-Object readers are components that can read as much input as necessary to build a specific type of object.
+`ObjectReader`s are components that can read as much input as necessary to build a specific type of object.
 They can be composed together to form more complex object readers.

 Here, we first create an `ObjectReader<Point>` to be able to read `Point`s from the input.
 Then we use it to configure the root reader, because we need to read a list of points.

+The `pointReader` is defined manually, using `Context` (the parsing context) and getting input from it.
+With this method, you have full control as to how you read the input, you'll just benefit from some nice error handling features.
+On the other hand, the root reader uses the more convenient fluent API:

 - `withVars` allows to read some tokens from the input and store them in variables before creating the object
 - `createFromVar` creates an `ObjectReader` that instantiate a new object using variable values as constructor parameters
 - `thenList` augments the existing reader so that it then reads a list of points and sets it on the created `Problem` object